 UOB Delight Card v.
 CIMB Visa Signature Card

-Average consumers who spend mostly on food and online shopping might want to consider CIMB Visa Signature Card as a no-fee cashback option.
-CIMB Visa Signature Card is a market leader offering 10% cashback on dining, groceries, and online purchases after S$600 monthly spend.
-Cardholders benefit from a lower minimum spend and higher grocery rewards rate than offered by UOB Delight Card.
-In addition, earnings are capped at S$100/month–twice that offered by UOB Delight Card.
+Average consumers who spend on beauty, online shopping as well as groceries may want to consider CIMB Visa Signature Card as a no-fee cashback option.
+CIMB Visa Signature Card offers 10% cashback on the categories mentioned, as well as on petcare and cruise bookings, after S$800 monthly spend.
+Earnings are capped at S$100/month–twice that offered by UOB Delight Card.

 CIMB Visa Signature Card provides access to CIMB Deals & Discounts, but lacks a strong savings network like UOB SMART$ Rebate Programme.
 This programme's discounts on house brands boost UOB Delight Card's total rewards rate up to 17% for select groceries.
 Overall, consumers who focus most of their spend on groceries, rather than leisure, could earn more with UOB Delight Card than with CIMB Visa Signature Card.